Goinza/Plugins-for-SRPG-Studio/Custom Unit Menu Window/$readme.txt

 1.1 - May 9, 2020
 	- Added option to see traits in the window.
 Requires the Traits System plugin.
     - Added option to see combat arts in the window.
 Requires the Combat Arts plugin.

+1.2 - May 18, 2020
+    - Added option to see weapons and items from Original Data entries.
+        Requires the Weapons and Items as Original Data plugin